hashicorp/vault/website/source/docs/auth/radius.html.md

 radius/    radius
 ```

-To use the ldap auth backend, it must first be configured with connection
+To use the radius auth backend, it must first be configured with connection
 details for your RADIUS server.
-The configuration options are detailed below.
+The configuration options are detailed below in the API docs.
 Configuration is written to `auth/radius/config`.

-### Configuration parameters

-* `host` (string, required) - The RADIUS server to connect to.
-Examples: `radius.myorg.com`, `127.0.0.1`
-* `port` (int, optional) - The UDP port where the RADIUS server is listening on.
-Default is 1812
-* `secret` - (string, required) - The RADIUS shared secret
-* `unregistered_user_policies` - (string, optional) - A Comma-Separated list of policies granted to unregistered users
-* `dial_timeout` (int, optional) - Number of second to wait for a backend connection before timing out.
-Default is 10
-* `read_timeout` (int, optional) - Number of second to wait for a backend response before timing out.
-Default is 10
-* `nas_port` (int, optional) - The NAS-Port attribute of the RADIUS request.
-Default is 10

 To use the "radius" auth backend, an operator must configure a
 mapping between users and policies.
 An example is shown below.